 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Preparing Stock Solutions

 The following data is based on the product molecular weight 721.86.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |1 mM||1.39 mL||6.93 mL||13.85 mL|

 |5 mM||0.28 mL||1.39 mL||2.77 mL|

 References are publications that support the biological activity of the product.

 Haggarty et al (2003) Multidimensional chemical genetic analysis of diversity-orientated synthesis-derived deacetylase inhibitors using cell-based assays.
 Chem.Biol.
 10 383 PMID: 12770821